Analysis | Once again, Trump’s rhetoric overlaps with arguments used to rationalize violence

 “Well, I think we do have a sobering guidance, but I think some things are too tough,” he said.
 “And if you look at some of the states you just mentioned, it’s too tough.”

 “I think I feel very comfortable,” he concluded, after briefly disparaging Virginia’s Democratic governor.
-Virginia was also mentioned in one of Trump’s “liberate” tweets — with the added context that the state’s leadership was hoping to end gun rights.
+Virginia was also mentioned in one of Trump’s “liberate” tweets — with the added context that, in his view, the state’s leadership was hoping to end gun rights.

-Over the course of the past several months, Trump has repeatedly cast continued efforts to contain the pandemic as politically motivated, efforts to suppress the economy and, therefore, his reelection chances.
-Last month, he retweeted a description of news that a judge had ruled against Pennsylvania’s lockdown which claimed “TYRANTS RULED UNCONSTITUTIONAL.”
+Over the course of the past several months, Trump has repeatedly cast continued efforts to contain the pandemic as politically motivated efforts to suppress the economy and, therefore, his reelection chances.
+Last month, he retweeted a description of news that a judge had ruled against Pennsylvania’s shutdown that claimed, “TYRANTS RULED UNCONSTITUTIONAL.”

 This is an obviously problematic mixture, blending calls for “liberation” with criticisms of “tyranny” and the need to defend gun ownership.
-That came to a head when armed protesters stormed the state capitol building in Michigan calling for an end to lockdowns.
+That came to a head when armed protesters stormed the state capitol building in Michigan, calling for an end to shutdowns.

 “The Governor of Michigan should give a little, and put out the fire,” Trump tweeted on May 1.
 “These are very good people,” he said of the protesters, “but they are angry.
 They want their lives back again, safely!”

-On Thursday, the FBI announced that it had arrested six men who were part of an alleged plot to kidnap or murder Whitmer.
+On Thursday, the FBI announced it had charged six men who it said were part of an alleged plot to kidnap Whitmer.
 The criminal complaint detailing the government’s evidence depicts a serious effort to obtain weapons and explosives, to train for their use, to surveil Whitmer’s vacation home in Michigan and even to disable a bridge with the goal of preventing law enforcement from assisting Whitmer during an attack.

 What had Whitmer done to deserve this?
-She was a tyrant.
+She was a “tyrant.”

 In a video posted to a private Facebook group — apparently one of the main tools used in organizing the alleged plot — one of the indicted individuals allegedly disparaged Whitmer using that term.
 At another point, the same man allegedly told his compatriots that Whitmer “loves the power she has right now” and that she “has no checks and balances at all.
 She has uncontrolled power right now.”